Infertility affects approximately 20% of couples, but only 10% will ever see a doctor. Some worry about fertility treatment costs.

 Contact our Billing Department

-Prosper HealthCare Lending is the premier financing company in the fertility industry.
-With over $5 Billion funded and over 300,000 loans inquiries serviced through their lenders, this is a name and a program you can trust.
+Prosper Healthcare Lending is the premier financing company in the fertility industry.
+With more than $5 billion funded and more than 300,000 loans inquiries serviced through their lenders, this is a name and a program you can trust.

 - Immediate decisions for loans under $35,000